arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 	</system.identityModel.services>
 	````

 1. The application is configured to handle authentication via blanket redirects.
-This means that, if you try to access this View after a successful sign out you will be immediately redirected to Windows Azure AD to sign in again.
+This means that, if you try to access this View after a successful sign out you will be immediately redirected to Microsoft Azure AD to sign in again.
 To avoid this behavior, the **\<location\>** element in the **Web.config** file is used to create an exception to the authentication policy.

 	<!-- mark:4-10 -->
 	````XML